-The period is named after the capital and means “peace and tranquility”.
+The period is named after the capital and means “peace and tranquillity”.
 Some classifications begin the period in 781, the year of Kammu’s accession to the throne, or in 784, when the capital was removed from Heijōkyō (present-day Nara) to Nagaokakyō; some end it in 1180, when Yoritomo took up arms and established his headquarters at Kamakura, or in 1183, when the Taira family fled Heiankyō before the advancing army of Minamoto no Yoshinaka.
-The classification is simply a political one, and not one based on social, economic or cultural structures.
+The classification is merely a political one, and not one based on social, economic or cultural structures.
 The period may be conceived as a transition from the faltering ritsuryō system of government to a feudal society in which the warrior class dominated.
-The Heian Period also not only saw the greatest flowering of the aristocratic culture centered on the imperial court and epitomised in the finest literary works and exquisitely refined cultural styles, but also a full assimilation of Chinese cultural, political, and social elements, thus creating a truly Japanese national culture.
+The Heian Period also not only saw the greatest flowering of the aristocratic culture centred on the imperial court and epitomised in the most excellent literary works and exquisitely refined cultural styles, but also full assimilation of Chinese cultural, political, and social elements, thus creating a genuinely Japanese national culture.

 Despite this incident, the workers were urged on to complete the capital at Nagaoka; yet as the project was nearing completion, Kammu decided to move once again, this time just north to an area in the Kadono District (葛野郡 Kadono-gun) of Yamashiro.
 His chief motive seems to have been fear of the vengeful spirit of Prince Sawara, to which were attributed the deaths of Kammu’s mother and his empress, as well as epidemics and other untoward events.
 Despite the strain on state finances and the obvious duplication of effort, the decision was made to construct

-The period from 645 until the founding of the imperial capital at Heijokyō in 710 was marked by an intense struggle between the forces for centralization on the Chinese model and those for decentralization represented by the independent power of the locally prominent uji chieftains.
-By the early Nara Period, especially through the efforts of Emperor Temmu, the process was completed.
+The period from 645 until the founding of the imperial capital at Heijokyō in 710 was marked by an intense struggle between the forces for centralisation on the Chinese model and those for decentralisation represented by the independent power of the locally prominent uji chieftains.
+By the early Nara Period, primarily through the efforts of Emperor Temmu, the process was completed.
 There was an impressive imperial capital to demonstrate the transcendent magnificence of the emperor, and a detailed administrative and penal code.

 What was developing in place of the ritsuryō system was a feudal pattern, dominated by a provincial warrior class that rose gradually to prominence during the Heian Period and to dominance in the succeeding Kamakura Period (1185-1333).
 Most Japanese historians view the shift to a feudal society quite negatively, attributing the breakdown of the ritsuryō system